The SeedNOTE (known as the Convertible Loan Note) may be redeemed for cash or converted to shares. This is a short-term debt instrument.

-The investor has the option to decide to convert their SeedNOTE into equity or get repaid in cash in a funding round, or Sale or IPO, or when the SeedNOTE reaches its Maturity Date.
-This article is then going to discuss each of these scenarios in detail and how to complete the conversion.
+The SeedNOTE (known as the Convertible Loan Note) gives investors the option to decide to convert their investment into equity or get repaid in cash in a funding round, Sale or IPO, or when the SeedNOTE reaches its Maturity Date.
+This article will discuss each of these scenarios in detail and how to complete the conversion.

 Repayment in cash: